Daily Chronicle (Illinois)

 The Daily Chronicle is a newspaper which covers DeKalb County in northern Illinois.
 Its newsroom and press are located in DeKalb, Illinois, a city about 60 miles west of Chicago along Interstate 88.

+History

+Prior to 1970, the publication ran under the title The DeKalb Daily Chronicle, which began publication in 1909.

+The newspaper was formerly owned by Scripps League Newspapers, which was acquired by Pulitzer in 1996; Lee Enterprises acquired Pulitzer in 2005.
+Shaw Newspapers (now Shaw Media) of Dixon, Illinois, acquired the newspaper in late 2007.

+Circulation

 The paper has a daily circulation of 19,968 and a Saturday/Sunday "Weekend Edition" circulation of 20,719, as of September 30, 2006.
-It was formerly owned by Scripps League Newspapers, which was acquired by Pulitzer in 1996; Lee Enterprises acquired Pulitzer in 2005.
-Shaw Newspapers (now Shaw Media) of Dixon, Illinois acquired the newspaper in late 2007.

-Prior to 1970, the publication ran under the title The DeKalb Daily Chronicle, which began publication in 1909.